 In an Iron Oxide Unit, the biogas travels through contact towers filled with a media bed of iron oxide pellets.
 The pellets of iron oxide react with the biogas to completely neutralize the H2S, resulting in sweet biogas.

 Typically configured in a single or multi-vessel configuration, the system operates as a batch removal system where the media is replaced once spent.
 The spent media can be disposed of in traditional landfills without the need for expensive toxic disposal.

 As the push for sustainable energy is becoming increasingly renowned, companies are taking stock in how they can contribute to its demands, leading to a rise in renewable natural gas.

 Get answers to our client’s most frequently asked questions about our Fuel Gas Conditioning System (FCS)

 Amine Plant processing Acid Gas

 Absorption vs. Adsorption Dehydrating natural gas, or the removal of water vapor from natural gas can be done by either adsorption or absorption.
 Croft’s Passive Dehydration System uses adsorption, where water vapor is collected and condensed on the surface with the use of a solid desiccant.
 Solid desiccants have a high adsorption capacity, a low resistance to gas […]

 CROFT Passive Dehydration Systems natural gas dehydration unit that utilizes a specially formulated solid desiccant called enviroDRI to adsorb water from the gas stream.
 Below are our clients’ most commonly asked questions about enviroDRI.
 What is enviroDRI? enviroDRI is a deliquescent desiccant pellet about the size of an almond designed to adsorb water from hydrocarbon […]

-This is Croft’s preferred alternative to the glycol unit for natural gas dehydration.
+The Passive Dehydration System is the preferred alternative to the glycol unit for natural gas dehydration.
 Dehydration is a critical process required to meet pipeline specifications.